VinGarcia/ksql/README.md

 }

-// Address have a one to one relationship with User
+// Address have a one to one relationship with User var AddressesTable = ksql.NewTable("addresses", "id")
-//
-// Note that we are omitting the name of the ID column
-// below because "id" is already the default: var AddressesTable = ksql.NewTable("addresses")

 type Address struct {
 	ID       int    `ksql:"id"`